 Stepwise management of stable COPD to prevent exacerbations

 Discover easy-to-understand, evidence-based, clinical strategies designed to empower healthcare professionals in preventing COPD exacerbations.
-These co-designed modules offer some of Lung Foundation Australia’s most popular, practical, evidence-based strategies like:
+This co-designed module uses practical case-based scenarios to demonstrate the application of evidence-based strategies and clinical resources including:

 - Stepwise Management of Stable COPD